revoltchat/legal/Acceptable Usage Policy.md

 ### Jurisdiction

-We abide by laws within the following jursdictions:
+We abide by laws within the following jurisdictions:

 | Jurisdiction     | Reason                            |
 | ---------------- | --------------------------------- |